AlexGavalas/react-charts-playground/README.md

 1. Does not have many chart types, eg. heatmap or sunburst charts.
 2. Does not have an extensive API and many customization options.
-3. Does not seem to be able to adjust its aspect ratio to its container.
+3. Does not adjust its aspect ratio to its container.

 ---